 I/O points can be directly accessed if immediate I/O instructions are used during program execution.

 Even if I/O instructions are used, the value of the input process image register will not be updated.
 The program will directly receive values from the I/O module, and the output process image registers will be updated immediately.

 This is somewhat different from typing immediately.

-During this time, the CPU refreshes all the output latch circuits according to the corresponding state and data in the I/O map area, and drives the corresponding peripherals through the output circuit.
+After the scanning user program concludes, the programmable logic controller enters the output refresh phase.
+During this phase, the CPU updates all the output latch circuits based on the corresponding state and data in the I/O map area, and activates the relevant peripherals via the output circuit.